-Of the two families of slowths* found in Costa Rica, the Bradypus is the more familiar to most people.
-Its cryptically marked hair is grayish-brown with a darker face, white forehead, and raccoon-like bands on the eyes.
-The hair on the head tends to form a fringe which frames the face, adding to the ‘human’ appearance.
-Its face seems to have the look of beatific contentment and this apparent happy countenance has helped earn its well-deserved popularity’.
+Of the two families of sloths found in Costa Rica, the Bradypus variegatus (Three-fingered sloth) is the more familiar to most people—like our Buttercup.
+Its hair is grayish-brown with a darker face, white forehead and raccoon-like bands on the eyes.
+The hair on the head tends to form a fringe which frames the face.
+Its face seems to have the look of contentment and this apparent happy countenance has helped earn its well-deserved popularity.
 The arms are nearly twice as long as the legs.
-Of slightly shorter body length to the two-fingered slowth*, with a head to tail length between 400 and 690 mm, it is considerably lighter, weighing a maximum of 6.5 kg.
-Active during both day and night it is a strict vegetarian and a selective one at that.
-Although studies have shown that brown-throated slowth*s eat up to 96 varieties of leaves, each individual will specialize in only 5 or 6 different tree species.
-As a result they spend more time in single trees than the two-fingered slowth*.
+Slightly shorter body length than the Choloepus hoffmanni (Two-fingered sloth), with a head to tail length between 400 and 690 mm, it is considerably lighter, weighing a maximum of 6.5 kg.
+Active during day and night, it is a strict vegetarian and a selective one at that.
+Although studies have shown that Bradypus eat up to 96 varieties of leaves, each individual will specialize in only 5 or 6 different tree species.
+As a result they spend more time in single trees than the Two-fingered sloth.
 In fact it has been estimated that they change trees once every 2.2 days!
-Spending long hours in often relatively open canopy, the slow moving slowth* would seem to be easy prey for large raptors or snakes.
-To combat this somewhat the three-fingered slowth* has evolved a specialized neck structure.
+Spending long hours in often relatively open canopy, the slow moving sloth would seem to be easy prey for large raptors or snakes.
+To combat this somewhat the Three-fingered sloth has evolved a specialized neck structure.

 - Three fingers on arms, three toes on legs

 - Thought to be more diurnal than nocturnal, but are perfectly able to move day or night, when the need arises.

 - Shades of gray or brown, mottled with black & white

 - On males, a unique patch on the upper back of short orange fur with a black stripe and arrangement of spot